ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 that a Message will not be sent when its Lifetime has expired.

-Setting a Message's Lifetime to infinite indicates that the application does not wish to apply a time constraint on it, but it does not express a need for reliable delivery; reliability is adjustable per Message via the "Reliable Data Transfer (Message)" property (see {{msg-reliable-message}}).
+Setting a Message's Lifetime to infinite indicates that the application does not wish to apply a time constraint on the transmission of the Message, but it does not express a need for reliable delivery; reliability is adjustable per Message via the "Reliable Data Transfer (Message)" property (see {{msg-reliable-message}}).
 The type and units of Lifetime are implementation-specific.